awsdocs/amazon-connect-admin-guide/doc_source/sample-secure-input-with-noagent.md

 # Sample secure input with no agent<a name="sample-secure-input-with-noagent"></a>

 **Note**
-This topic explains a sample contact flow that is included with Amazon Connect\.
-For information about locating the sample flows in your instance, see [Sample contact flows](contact-flow-samples.md)\.
+This topic explains a sample flow that is included with Amazon Connect\.
+For information about locating the sample flows in your instance, see [Sample flows](contact-flow-samples.md)\.

-Type: Contact flow \(inbound\)
+Type: Flow \(inbound\)

-This contact flow shows you how to capture sensitive customer data and encrypt it using a key\.
+This flow shows you how to capture sensitive customer data and encrypt it using a key\.
 Here's how it works:

 1. It begins by checking the contact's channel\.
 If they are using chat, a prompt is played that this doesn't work with chat, and they are transferred to [Sample inbound flow](sample-inbound-flow.md)\.